mdpetters/cee200/session2.md

-# Review of Vector Calculus
+# Vector Calculus

-This session introduces symbolic solvers and reviews review over key concepts in vector calculus with the objective to apply these operators in a computational context.
+This session introduces symbolic solvers and reviews key concepts in vector calculus with the objective to apply these operators in a computational context.

 \learning{
 **By the end of this lesson you have learned**